 Some of the practices that we identified as important contributors to the development of thriving community are hospitality, humility, learning together, self-reflection, gratitude, silence, and rest.
 We have incorporated these practices into our classrooms and research spaces in various ways over the past several years.
 Below, I will describe how the practice of hospitality has been integrated into educational settings and the impact it has made on classroom and laboratory communities.

 In the educational spaces where we have employed Christian practices, we have discovered that the practice of hospitality serves as an important building block, a practice that facilitates engagement with several others.
-This is an abridged version of this article.
-To read more, subscribe to the print or digital edition of Christian Educators Journal.

 Amy Wilstermann is a professor of biology and director of the Honors program at Calvin University.
 Her research interests include mitochondrial rare diseases and virtues development for building community to support team science endeavors.
 She is a co-founder of the Rare Disease Network, which aims to build community among scientists, medical professionals, students, and patients.